Graduate Application Instructions

 M Arch I: Applicants accepted to the M Arch I program are required to have successfully completed one semester of both college-level calculus and physics prior to beginning graduate studies, preferably with grades of B or better.
 These courses may be taken after the application deadline, however, failure to successfully complete the courses before the registration deadline for the fall semester will result in an automatic one-year deferral.
 Additionally, all students should feel comfortable with computers and computer-related technology.

-M Arch II: Applicants should hold a professional degree in architecture.
+M Arch II: Applicants should hold a NAAB-accredited professional degree in architecture or the international equivalent.

 MLA I: Students will be expected to start the program with an awareness of current versions of design software (AutoCAD, Adobe Illustrator, Adobe InDesign, Adobe Photoshop) and basic graphic design skills: color theory, fonts, and 2D layout.
 Students lacking these skills should take our late-summer, intensive “boot camp”—Spatial and Regional Representation—at the Spitzer School in order to gain proficiency prior to the fall semester.